christophwille/ilspycmd-pdbgen-demo/README.md

 `dotnet tool install --global ilspycmd --version 5.0.0-preview1`

 Program.cs in DemoApp has a Debugger.Break statement, so simply F5-ing is fine after build.
 You should be able to [step into Add](/src/DemoApp/Program.cs#L14).

+## The Real World

+You would use ilspycmd to pre-generate the PDB, and not do it on every build.